It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

-While they’re not generally harmful, their smell can be pretty unpleasant.
+While they’re not generally harmful, their smell can be unpleasant.
 So what can you do to get rid of them?

 Identification